 Abchurch Lane EC4

 37. St Mary Aldermary

-St Mary Aldermary is Wren’s most Gothic church.
+St. Mary Aldermary is Wren’s most Gothic church.
 The tower survived the Great Fire and is probably much as it was when built in about 1510.
-Inside Wren made a light and airy concoction which has led to St Mary being called the earliest Gothic Revival church in London.
+Inside, Wren made a light and airy concoction, leading to St Mary being called the earliest Gothic Revival church in London.
 It includes a ceiling with a unique fan tracery made of plaster.
-It is now one of the so-called ‘Guild Churches’, that is a church without a parish but serving the weekday needs of the City workers.
+It is now one of the so-called ‘Guild Churches’, a church without a parish but serving the weekday needs of the City workers.

 ‘Aldermary’ is old English for ‘older Mary’, probably because the church is older than the neighbouring St Mary le Bow.
 Milton and his third wife, Elizabeth Minshull, were married here in 1663.

 St Mary at Hill is the old fisherman’s church, as for centuries, the fish trade was carried out at nearby Billingsgate and in the surrounding streets.
 So it is by Wren (1670-6), except the tower of 1780, on the site of an earlier church dating from the twelfth century.
 The historian Stow says that Thomas Becket was a parson there.

 In the late 19th century, the church was closed for two years for major refurbishment.
 During the closure, 3,000 bodies were exhumed and re-interred at Norwood Cemetery.

 The tower of St Mary Somerset stands forlorn in a heavily blitzed stretch of the City.
 However, it was not a victim of the second world war but was demolished by an Act of Parliament in 1874.
 Only the efforts of an architect, Ewan Christian, managed to save the tower for posterity.
 Wren is in pure experimental mode, being topped with a futuristic cluster of stone pinnacles jostling into the sky.
 It looks fabulous on a clear morning from the nearby Millennium footbridge.